Puerto-Princesa Subterranean River National Park

 Outside site

-Logging, road widening and conversion to agricultural land appear to be the main causes of deforestation with additional impacts from illegal developments for tourism (IUCN, 2015).
+For many years, logging, road widening and conversion to agricultural land were among the main causes of deforestation with additional impacts from illegal developments for tourism (IUCN, 2015).
 Reports of illegal logging and commercial plantations inside the Puerto Princesa Subterranean River National Park (PPSRNP) appear to be limited to agricultural activities of resident indigenous peoples and developments outside the boundaries of the World Heritage site respectively.
 These issues do not pose a significant threat to either the superlative beauty of the site or its biodiversity values but require effective management to ensure the impact and threat posed from these issues do not increase.
 However, in recent years there has been some backlash in efforts to tackle illegal logging, with a PPSRNP ranger being shot and wounded by illegal loggers trying to haul logs within the park boundaries in 2020 (Fabro, 2020b).
 In 2019 illegal logging was undertaken to open an unauthorized access road leading to PPSRNP, which would expose the park to illegal activities.
 Active law enforcement led to the park management and other environmental authorities filing administrative charges against the illegal cutting and construction (Ibañez, 2019).
+Some of the community members tend to do “kaingin” or slash-and-burn farming if they cannot perform their usual livelihood regularly (De Miranda et al., 2020).

 Recreational Activities